 Here is a common way they deceive users step-by-step:

-1. Establish trust: The scammer starts by contacting the victim through various channels, such as social media, dating websites, or online forums.
-They gradually build trust with the victim over time, portraying themselves as trustworthy individuals.
+- Establish trust: The scammer contacts the victim through social media, dating sites, or forums.
+They build trust over time, pretending to be trustworthy.

-2. Fabricate urgent situation: Once trust is established, the scammer fabricates an urgent situation that requires the victim’s immediate assistance.
+- Fabricate urgent situation: The scammer then fabricates an urgent situation that requires the victim’s immediate assistance.
 This situation could involve an investment, technical issue, medical emergency, legal trouble, or financial hardship.

 Signs and Red Flags You Should Look Out For